Encyclopedia of Performing Arts: Editions

-Published between 1954 and 1962, the original nine volume Enciclopedia dello Spettacolo covers ballet, films, opera, plays, theater, vaudeville, and other areas of entertainment.
+Published between 1954 and 1962, the original nine-volume Enciclopedia dello Spettacolo covers ballet, films, opera, plays, theatre, vaudeville, and other areas of entertainment.
 They include signed essays that discuss performers, directors, and writers.
 Other sections discuss genres and themes, as well as history, technical subjects, and bibliographies.
-The encyclopedia is over 18,000 pages in length and profusely illustrated with thousands of illustrations of which 700 are in the text, 1800 are out of the text, and there are 320 color plates.
+The encyclopedia is over 18,000 pages in length and profusely illustrated with thousands of illustrations of which 700 are in the text, 1800 are out of the text, and there are 320 colour plates.
 The first print run of 10,000 copies was followed by a reprint of 5,000 additional copies.
 Originally published in Rome by Casa Editrice Le Maschere, reprints were published by UNEDI.

 Published in Rome by Unione Editoriale in 1966, the Enciclopedia dello spettacolo.
 Aggiornamento 1955-1965 ("Encyclopedia of Performing Arts, Supplementary 1955-1965) is an update of the main set.
 The Aggiornamento addresses developments and biographies.

 Published in Rome by Unione Editoriale in 1968, the Enciclopedia dello spettacolo.
 Indice-repertorio (Encyclopedia of Performing Arts.
 Index-Directory) is a title index of the 145,000 entries cited in the main set and the supplements.
-It addresses author, genre and year of composition.
+It addresses the author, genre and year of composition.